Claudius Ballard: Early life

 Ballard was born on June 14, 1890, to William L Ballard and Mary Ester Tibbs.
 From his father's side, Ballard was the grandson of John Ballard, born in 1829, a former slave from Kentucky who moved his family to California in the 1850s.
 After being freed, John Ballard, along with 4000 other African American residents, lived near Santa Monica Mountains.
 He helped form a stable African-American community at the base of what now is referred to as "Ballard Mountain".
 It was formerly named by a racial slur by the white in the area and in the late 19th century it was renamed.
 John Ballard had married twice, first to Amanda Ballard in 1859 with whom he had eight kids.
 When she died he married Francis Ballard in 1879.
 The Ballard family as already well known in the Los Angeles community for the efforts of Claudius's grandfather, aunts and uncles, who all purchased a large array of land to set up institutions for the community's use.
 John was one of the leading people responsible for the formation of the area's first African Methodist Episcopal church.
 However, despite the legacy of his family, Ballard would rarely mention his grandfather in his adult life.

 Raised as a single child, Claudius eventually graduated from Los Angeles High School and went to the University of Southern California for college.
-After graduating he would follow to attend University of California, Berkeley for medical school, which he finished in 1913.
+After graduating he would follow to attend UC Berkeley – UCSF Joint Medical Program for medical school, which he finished in 1913.
 After completely his qualification exams, Ballard started a medical practice in Los Angeles at the age of 24.
 According to the medical and surgical United States Registrar, Ballard was situated in 102 1/2 S Central Avenue in 1913.
 Later in 1914, Ballard would combine his offices with a friend from medical school and the two gentlemen tried to establish a permanent state medical society in Southern California.
 Later, that Ballard would begin his publishing career when he released a paper called "The Pituitary, Its Function and Pathology" (April 1915).
 Before World War I, Ballard was a part of two additional published works, including a medical dialogue called "Official and Unofficial Narcotic Preparations" (September 1915) and a single paper called "Tonsillitis and Its Sequel" (December 1915).

 Upon the United States's entrance into World War I, Ballard was one of the physicians who volunteered and in 1917 he was commissioned as First Lieutenant of the Medical Reserve Corps.